JefClaes/blog/content/post/2012-07-24-ferrari-red-lamborghini-yellow.md

 published = 2012-07-24T00:56:00.003000+02:00
 author = "Jef Claes"
 tags = [ "Travel",]
+url = "2012/07/ferrari-red-lamborghini-yellow.html"
 +++
-<span style="background-color: white;">After 14 hours and 34 minutes in
-the car, driving 1148km, over the German autobahn, swerving Austrian roads, and the Italian autostrade, defying overwhelming hail storms, roadwork and miles long tunnel congestions, we arrived at Torbole, Italy.</span>
+After 14 hours and 34 minutes in the car, driving 1148km, over the German autobahn, swerving Austrian roads, and the Italian autostrade, defying overwhelming hail storms, roadwork and miles long tunnel congestions, we arrived at Torbole, Italy.

 [Torbole](http://en.wikipedia.org/wiki/Nago-Torbole) is a small village, nestled between the mountains, right at the edge of [Lake